 i.
-The hospital shall contact Health Plan UM at the following phone number 209-461- hospital representative or a physician and/or surgeon to make more than one telephone call to the number provided in advance by Health Plan.
+The hospital shall contact Health Plan UM at the following phone number 209-461- 2205 to obtain timely authorization for post-stabilization care hospital representative or a physician and/or surgeon to make more than one telephone call to the number provided in advance by Health Plan.
 The representative of the hospital may be but is not required to be a physician and/or surgeon.